asyncapi/website/pages/docs/concepts/asyncapi-document/adding_messages.md

 channel:
 $ref: '#/channels/userSignupReply'
 messages:
   oneOf:
       - $ref: '#/components/messages/userSignedUp'
       - $ref: '#/components/messages/userSignedUpReply'
 ```

-The code denotes a channel `userSignupReply` under which two messages can be sent or received: `userSignedUp` or `userSignedUpReply`.
+The above document shows a channel `userSignupReply` under which two messages can be sent or received: `userSignedUp` or `userSignedUpReply`.

 ## Specifying `contentType` in Messages